-- 10.13.1 All proposed development adjacent to railway corridors shall be consistent with the policies of Section 19.7 of the Official Plan. - 10.13.2 Development adjacent to railway corridors shall include safety and mitigation measures, such as setbacks, berms, and security fencing, required by approved noise and vibration studies to the satisfaction of the Municipality and in consultation with the appropriate rail authority.
+- 10.13.1 All proposed development adjacent to railway corridors shall be consistent with the policies of Section 19.7 of the Official Plan. - 10.13.2 Dwellings shall be setback a minimum of 30 metres from the railway right-ofway. - 10.13.3 Development adjacent to railway corridors shall include safety and mitigation measures, such as required setbacks, acoustic barriers, which may be any combination of an earth berm and an acoustic wall, and security fencing, required by approved Noise and Vibration studies to the satisfaction of the Municipality and in consultation with the appropriate rail authority.